Why Reducing Is Better Than Recycling

 We spend and spend and spend and rarely purchase products with the understanding of where they come from or where they'll go after we're finished with them.

-Recycling gives us the peace of mind that despite no matter how raucously we spend and dispose of our useless packaging and products, we aren't being entirely wasteful as the materials may be reused for someone else, and therefore it isn't really waste.
+Recycling gives us the peace of mind that no matter how raucously we spend and dispose of our useless packaging and products, we aren't being entirely wasteful as the materials may be reused for someone else, and therefore it isn't really waste.

 But there are a few reasons why recycling should no longer be seen as the eco option.